El Cholo (wrestler)

-Carlos Soriano Mendoza (born 1973), better known by his ring name El Cholo (Spanish for "the Half-breed"), is a Mexican luchador (or professional wrestler) who works for Consejo Mundial de Lucha Libre (CMLL).
+Carlos Soriano Mendoza (born 1973), better known by his ring name El Cholo (Spanish for "the Half-breed"), is a Mexican professional wrestler who works for promotion Consejo Mundial de Lucha Libre (CMLL).

 Professional wrestling career

 Carlos Soriano Mendoza made his professional wrestling debut in 1993 or 1994 at the age of 20.
-Since he worked as an enmascarado (or masked wrestler), he has not revealed what ring name he used prior to adopting the name and mask of El Cholo in 2008.
-In lucha libre, the real identity of masked wrestlers is kept secret and often not even alluded to the fact that they used to compete under a different name.
+Since he worked as an masked wrestler, he has not revealed what ring name he used prior to adopting the name and mask of El Cholo in 2008.
+In Mexico, the real identity of masked wrestlers is kept secret and often not even alluded to the fact that they used to compete under a different name.
 The debut of El Cholo is listed as 1993 or 1994, but with no confirmation of what name he wrestled under, not even confirming if he wrestled as a masked wrestler before 2008 or not.